-Today, many new homes in the Milton and Alpharetta areas have a room that is commonly referred to as the ‘keeping room’.
+Today, many Atlanta homes have a room that is commonly referred to as the ‘keeping room’.
 What does this mean?
 Where does it come from?

 In modern times, the keeping room is often treated as a more informal living area.
 It is still located adjacent to the kitchen and can be a smaller space that comfortably seats 2-3 people or a much larger version that acts as a family room with plenty of seating for family and friends.

 It is not to be confused with a great room, which tends to be located in the center of the main level of a home; the keeping room is an additional living area that is more casual in style and acts as a hub for family activities.
 This area most often includes a fireplace and a place for watching television.

 We love this space when it is included in new home construction, as it provides a relaxed seating area in the part of the home where people tend to gather most … the kitchen!
 By providing comfortable and accessible seating very near the kitchen, it replaces the need for everyone to congregate around the kitchen counter.
 When entertaining, it is an ideal place to keep guests occupied and out of the way while the host is working in the kitchen.

 Are you ready to get started on upgrading your home’s interior spaces?
 The highly qualified design team at AHT Interiors is available by appointment.
 We work throughout the North Atlanta metro area and specialize in the following:

 Check out our portfolio and give us a call at (770) 887-7612 or complete an online request when you are ready to get started.